parmeetnarang2812/CricInfo-Extractor/README.md

 # CricInfo-Extractor -> A Web Scrapper

 ## ABOUT:
-->The purpose of this project is to extract the information of Worldcup 2019 from Cricinfo and present that in the perform of excel and pdf scorecards.
+-The purpose of this project is to extract the information of Worldcup 2019 from Cricinfo and present that in the perform of excel and pdf scorecards.
-->To solve real purpose problems of extracting large information from websites.
+-To solve real purpose problems of extracting large information from websites.
-->A very good reason to make this project is to have good fun with webscrapping.
+-A very good reason to make this project is to have good fun with webscrapping.

 ## TECH STACK:
 -JAVASCRIPT